Switch2Logic/multi-org-hyperledger-fabric-network/README.md

 `$ docker node ls`

 Step4: Create a overlay network on first computer<br />
-`$ docker network create -d overlay --attachable network-name-go's-here`<br />
+`$ docker network create -d overlay --attachable hospital-network`<br />
 note: The name of the network I used is "rebnet" if you use a different name please make sure to propagate this change through the docker-compose.yaml files you use.
 I recommend doing a find and replace on the term "rebnet".

+docker run -itd --name dummyContainer --net hospital-network alpine /bin/sh

 Step5: Connect second computer to overlay network<br />
-`$ docker run -itd --name dummyContainer --net "network-name-go's-here" alpine /bin/sh`<br />
+`$ docker run -itd --restart always --name dummyContainer --net "network-name-go's-here" alpine /bin/sh`<br />
 note: This is a work around to get the second computer to connect to the ovelay network.

 Step6: Copy the project folder to each computer.  <br />